Hello and welcome to my website,

 It was a sad moment in March, coming back to Europe.
 Thesis writing and looking for a real job was all that I was going to face within the next year.
 So in early 2011 I accomplished the thesis defence, and a couple months later found a job in the real estate industry.
 The idea of working with expats and high ranking diplomats, as well as flexible working hours looked tempting.
 Contacting people from all around the world became a daily routine, and endurance in negotiations became my second name.

 After coming back from warm and welcoming Brazil, I hit the reality of polish winter.
-Inevitablty, 6 months of cold every year is not particularly nice for me – a lover of hot climates.
+Inevitablty, 6 months of cold every year is not particularly nice for me.
+Yes, I’m a lover of hot climates.

-After over a year in which I accomplished some nice deals, the idea of travelling around the world started to arise.
+After over a year in which I accomplished many nice deals, the idea of travelling around the world started to arise.
 The daily routine, staying in one place, and most of all lack of personal development made my decision easier.

 Why have I decided to do this?
-The main point of this going-to-be epic journey is to see the interesting places around the world to settle down and live in through the eyes of a young, well educated European with high aspirations.
-Therefore, I want to take my time and see much more than just the tourist destinations listed in travel guides.
-The point is to spend time with local people, try to understand the local culture and daily habits, as well as the general environment (and its frendliness for foreigners), and learn the basics of local languages.
+The main point of this going-to-be epic journey is to to take my time and see much more than just the tourist destinations listed in travel guides.
+The aim is to interact with local people, try to understand the local culture and daily habits, as well as the general environment (and its frendliness for foreigners).

 From here I would like to give a huge thank you from the bottom of my heart to my parents, without whom all previous experience as well as this trip would not be possible.
 Chapeau bas.